 As air travel became more popular for corporate travel over the years, many organizations created private flight departments and purchased their own aircraft.
 This required a new set of regulations from the FAA and the creation of Part 125.
 These regulations are less strict than Part 121, the regulations that all scheduled service airlines operate under.
 Part 125 regulations are intended for companies conducting large group business travel for 20+ passengers, not for general public travel (including charter flights).
 As the years went on, the line began to blur as companies started allowing other entities to “borrow” their aircraft or outright sell large group charter flights on the aircraft as a way to offset expenses or profit from their aircraft.

 This has led to some big issues.
-Not only because it is against federal regulations for a Part 125 certified carrier to charter a flight, but the end user (the passenger) is likely unaware that the operator is operating under a different set of safety regulations.
-For collegiate sports travel, the NCAA has even released their own statement regarding the charter of a Part 125 certified carrier for large group charter and sports team travel.
+Not only because federal regulations prohibit 125 operators from marketing or “holding out” services to engage in the common carriage of persons, as well as engaging in common carriage in its own right, but the end user (the passenger) is likely unaware that the operator is operating under a different set of safety regulations.
+For collegiate sports travel, the NCAA has even released its own statement regarding the charter of a Part 125 certified carrier for large group charter and sports team travel.
 In a nutshell, they do not recommend it for many of the reasons outlined below.

 10. Limitations on validity of aircraft structures and components

 All aircraft are amazing machines, but they are all subject to mechanical issues and eventual fatigue and breakdown of metal and parts.
 This is why Part 121 includes airframe "Limits of Validity".
 This means that all of the structural components have engineering time limits and need to be replaced over time at specific intervals.
 Part 125 does not include this, which means that aircraft components may be well passed their usable life and still in service.

 Safety is the top priority.
 Part 121 requires carriers to create and to implement a Safety Management System (SMS).